Ivo-Balbaert/The_Way_to_Jai/book/8_Structuring_the_code_of_a_project.md

 #load "string_to_float.jai";
 ```

-This is a common way to structure a module.
+This is a common way to structure a module, or indeed a main file of any substantial project.
+The following section details how it works.

 ## 8.2 Loading files with #load
-Besides the #import to take in a module, you also would want to be able to take in a (or more) Jai source code file(s) and add it to your project.
+Besides the #import to take in a module, you also would want to be able to take in one (or more) Jai source code file(s) and add it to your project.
 Like modules, we use the `#load` directive to do this.

 The `#load` directive effectively copies in the contents from the loaded source file into the current file.
 Think of loading a file as pasting the code directly into the calling file.
 While building this current file, all code from the loaded files will be automatically build with it.
 Have a look at this example: